-People probably go gaga over a pack of cards to play this incredible game because of the combination of strategic challenges with psychological elements that it contains.
-It keeps you excited, thrilled, and scared while offering huge rewards upon getting poker winning hands.
-You must not just play your cards when playing poker; you must also analyze and respond to your opponents.
+People go gaga over a pack of poker cards to play this game because of the combination of strategic challenges with the psychological elements that it contains.
+It keeps you excited, thrilled, and scared while offering huge rewards upon getting poker-winning hands.
+You must not just play your poker cards when playing poker; you must also analyze and respond to your opponents.
 It is not just a strategy game, but it's also a social and human one as well.
-But before you learn to examine your opponents with poker winning hands, you need to be armed with a perspective that will get you one foot in the door, and eventually help you win the game.
+But before you learn to examine your opponents with poker-winning hands, you need to be armed with a perspective that will get you one foot in the door, and eventually help you win the game.
 If you get the basics right, you could go a long way and possibly make this amazing game a full-time job.

 How Poker Hand Rankings Work!